balazs-bamer/cpp-memory-manager/README.md

 `std::set<void*> [N]` |_freeSets_       |Each set is representing the free leaves of size _F[i]_, 0 <= _i_ < _N_.
 The sets are implemented using a `PoolAllocator`.
 The sets store the start of the corresponding blocks.
 `size_t [N]`          |_fibonaccis_     |Cache array holding the Fibonacci numbers.
 `FibonacciCell [N, N]`|_allocDirections_|Table to help allocation algorithm. unspecified           |_pool_           |Pool for storing the set nodes.
-It stores at most _P_ nodes alltogether in all the sets. unspecified           |_data_           |Blocks to serve.
+It stores at most _P_ nodes altogether in all the sets. unspecified           |_data_           |Blocks to serve.

-The system substracts the above data structures from _memorySize_ and uses the remaining space for block storage.
+The system subtracts the above data structures from _memorySize_ and uses the remaining space for block storage.

 Moreover, each block contains the following information in its header: